Enter your ZIP to find local pros.

 Compatibility and Ownership Considerations

-AquaStop BasementGutter is best understood as one part of a broader waterproofing setup, not a stand-alone fix for every wet basement problem.
+AquaStop BasementGutter is one part of a larger waterproofing system and is not a complete solution on its own.
 In many homes, the drain works together with a sump pump, discharge line, vapor barrier, or dehumidifier.
-If your basement has multiple sources of moisture, the final recommendation may include more than one product.
+If your basement has several sources of moisture, you will likely need more than one product.

 When This System Makes the Most Sense

-The AquaStop BasementGutter may be a strong fit for:
+AquaStop BasementGutter is typically a strong fit for:

-• Homeowners who want a contractor-installed interior drainage solution tied to a sump pump system
+• Homeowners who want a contractor-installed interior drainage solution tied to a sump pump and backed by a warranty

 When It May Be More Than You Need